kiran2004-alt/Czech-Lifestyle-decision-dashboard/README.md

-Czech Lifestyle Decision Dashboard
+# Czech Lifestyle Decision Dashboard

-PostgreSQL + Power BI Analytical Project
+PostgreSQL + Power BI Project

-Project Overview
-This project explores how different types of people would rank Czech cities based on what matters most to them.
+---

-A student, an IT professional, and a family don’t evaluate a city the same way.
+Choosing where to live depends on priorities.
+A student, an IT professional, and a family evaluate a city differently.
-Instead of looking at raw numbers, this model calculates a weighted score for each city based on persona-specific priorities.
-The result is a structured, explainable ranking system that shows not only which city ranks highest — but why.

-Objective
-To build a transparent decision-support model that:
+This project builds a weighted scoring model that ranks Czech cities based on persona-specific preferences.
+Instead of presenting raw indicators, it calculates a structured score and highlights the main factors influencing each ranking.

+---

+## What This Project Does

-Compares Czech cities across multiple lifestyle indicators Applies different weights depending on the selected persona Produces a final score per city
+- Compares cities using multiple lifestyle indicators
+- Applies different weights depending on the selected persona
+- Produces a final weighted score per city
-Highlights the top contributing factors behind each ranking
+- Identifies the top 3 factors driving each score

-Data & Modeling Approach
+---

+## How It Works

-The project is built using a structured star-schema design.
+The data model follows a star-schema structure.

-Core Tables
+Core tables:
-fact_persona_scores – final weighted score per city, persona, and month fact_top_reasons – top 3 metrics contributing to each score

-Dimensions
+- `fact_persona_scores`
+- `fact_top_reasons`

+Supporting dimensions:
-City
+- City
-Persona
+- Persona
-Month
+- Month
-Metric
+- Metric
-Source
+- Source

-All scoring logic is handled in PostgreSQL using normalization and weighted aggregation.
+All transformations and scoring logic are implemented in PostgreSQL.

-Scoring Method
-Each persona is assigned custom weights.

-Example:
-Students prioritize affordability and education.
-IT professionals prioritize salary and lifestyle.
-Families prioritize safety, healthcare, and environment.
-Each metric is normalized to ensure comparability.
+Metrics are normalized before weights are applied to ensure comparability.

-The final score is calculated as:
+Final score formula:

 Weighted Score = Σ (Normalized Metric × Persona Weight)

-This ensures consistent, explainable, and fair ranking.
+---

-Dashboard Capabilities
+## Dashboard

-The Power BI dashboard allows:
+The Power BI report allows interactive exploration by:
-Interactive persona selection
-Monthly trend comparison
-City-level ranking
-Breakdown of top contributing metrics
-Identification of the best city per persona
-The focus is clarity and decision support, not visual overload.

-Key Observations (Sample Data)
-Prague ranks highest for IT professionals due to strong salary and lifestyle indicators.
-Ostrava performs better for students because of lower living costs.
-Family rankings are driven mainly by safety, healthcare, and pollution levels.
+- Persona
+- Month
+- City

+Users can compare rankings, analyze trends, and understand the main drivers behind each result.

+---

-Tools Used
+## Tools

-PostgreSQL (data modeling & scoring logic)
+PostgreSQL
-SQL (normalization, ranking, aggregation)
+SQL
-Power BI (data modeling, DAX, visualization)
+Power BI
-GitHub (project documentation & version control)
+GitHub

+---

+Amanjot Kaur
+Computer Science Student – Data & Analytics